Myron H. Clark

-Myron Holley Clark (October 23, 1806 – August 23, 1892) was an American politician from the U.S. state of New York.
+Myron Holley Clark (October 23, 1806 – August 23, 1892) was an American politician from New York.
+He served as the 19th Governor of New York from 1855 to 1856.

 Early life

 Clark was born in Naples, Ontario County, New York on October 23, 1806.
 He was the eldest son of Maj.
 Joseph Clark (1782–1840) and Mary (née Sutton) Clark (1782–1865).
 His grandfather, Col. William Clark, had migrated to Ontario County from Berkshire County, Massachusetts, in 1790 after the American Revolution.

 His education was limited and was in the common schools of New York.

 Career

 He served in the state's militia as a lieutenant colonel and then entered politics, first serving as President of the then-village of Canandaigua, New York, and eventually becoming Sheriff of Ontario County, New York.

 He was a member of the New York State Senate (29th D.) from 1852 to 1854, sitting in the 75th, 76th and 77th New York State Legislatures.
 At the New York state election, 1854, he was nominated as the Whig candidate, and was elected Governor of New York in the closest gubernatorial election in New York State history.
-He served as Governor from January 1, 1855 to December 31, 1856.
+He served as Governor from January 1, 1855, to December 31, 1856.

 As Governor, Clark was noted for his meddling with militia appointments, causing the resignation of the state Adjutant General John Watts de Peyster.
 In 1862, President Abraham Lincoln appointed Clark the first Collector of Internal Revenue of in the Ontario County district.

 Clark made several attempts to effect prohibition in the state and signed a prohibition law while governor, but the law was declared unconstitutional by the New York Court of Appeals.
 His steadfast advocating of temperance led to his nomination on the Prohibition ticket to run again for Governor at the New York state election, 1874.
 He finished in third place, behind Democrat Samuel J. Tilden and the incumbent Republican Governor John Adams Dix.